Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

    - The first Build and Release are successful
    - The App is deployed and accessable

-1. Clone your code repository to your development environment and edit your solution in Visual Studio:
+1. Clone your code repository to your development environment and open your solution in Visual Studio:
-   - Upgrade the project to ASP.NET Core 2.0
+   - Upgrade the project to ASP.NET Core 2.0 (Right-click project > Properties)
-   - Update all NuGet packages to their 2.x counterparts
+   - Update all NuGet packages to their 2.x counterparts (Right-click project > Manage NuGet packages)

-1. Edit your project file
+1. Right-click the project and Unload it.
+Now edit your project file:
    - Remove the line "\<PackageTargetFallback\>$(PackageTargetFallback);portable-net45+win8+wp8+wpa81;\</PackageTargetFallback\>"

 1. Add a new MSTest Test Project (.NET Core) and add a unit test class named "HomeControllerTest"